DataDog/apps/docs/en/design-guidelines.md

 ![picture alt](https://d6pdqlw297isz.cloudfront.net/i/Z4uj28rb/0x400/p-qkfgo2.t2.n0.cdn.getcloudapp.com/items/Z4uj28rb/f87fef76-90f9-497c-91aa-f55c03fbf0c6.png?source=thumbnail&v=38ff30f0310c2952f47ad6bb7f2db2f4)
 ### Dashboard Cog Menu Items <a name="cogmenus"></a>
-Cog menus items surface up custom progressively disclosed links within the Dashboard’s settings menu that drive users to other ui-extensions or external sites. e.g. a user clicks on a cog menu item which opens up an external web page.
+Cog menu items surface up custom progressively disclosed links within the Dashboard’s settings menu that drive users to other ui-extensions or external sites. e.g. a user clicks on a cog menu item which opens up an external web page.

 #### When to Use a Context Menu Item
 Use a cog menu item when you’d like to drive the user to another ui-extension or external webpage and the action is more top-level.